Luol Deng: 2013–14 season

-Deng's representatives and Chicago Bulls executives had informal talks about extending his contract over the summer, but the team never made a formal offer.
-Deng, who would become a free agent after the 2013–14 season, was seeking a contract close to $12 million a year over 4–5 seasons.
+Deng's representatives and Bulls executives had informal talks about extending his contract over the summer, but the team never made a formal offer.
+Deng's contract was set to expire after the 2013–14 season, and he sought a new contract close to $12 million a year over 4–5 seasons.
 Rumors about him being traded continued throughout the season.

 During the first months of the season, Deng again emerged as the Bulls leading scorer with the absence of Derrick Rose.
-He had his best performances on 27 and 30 November, when he scored 27 points against the Detroit Pistons and the Cleveland Cavaliers in two separate games.
-He also registered 6 rebounds against the Pistons, and 11 assists against the Cavs.
-During the first two months of the season, Deng averaged a career-high of 19 points and (3.7) assists per game.
-He also averaged 6.9 rebounds per game.
+He had his best performances on 27 and 30 November 2013, when he scored 27 points against the Detroit Pistons and the Cleveland Cavaliers in two separate games.
+He also registered six rebounds against the Pistons, and 11 assists against the Cavaliers.
+During the first two months of the season, Deng averaged a career-high of 19 points and 3.7 assists per game, and also averaged 6.9 rebounds per game.

 Cleveland Cavaliers (2014)

-On 7 January 2014, the Chicago Bulls traded Deng to the Cleveland Cavaliers for Andrew Bynum, two future second round draft picks in 2015 and 2016 (initially traded from the Portland Trail Blazers to the Cavaliers), a protected future pick the Cavaliers received from the Sacramento Kings, and the right to swap first round picks with the Cavaliers in the 2015 draft.
-At the time of the trade, Deng was the fifth-longest tenured Chicago Bull, and fourth-leading scorer in franchise history.
+On 7 January 2014, the Chicago Bulls traded Deng to the Cleveland Cavaliers for Andrew Bynum, two future second-round draft picks in 2015 and 2016 (initially traded from the Trail Blazers to the Cavaliers), a protected future pick the Cavaliers received from the Sacramento Kings, and the right to swap first-round picks with the Cavaliers in the 2015 draft.
+At the time of the trade, Deng was the fifth-longest tenured Bulls player, and fourth-leading scorer in franchise history.

-In his Cavaliers debut, Deng had 10 points, 1 rebound, 1 steal, and 4 turnovers in 21 minutes.
+In his Cavaliers debut, Deng had 10 points, one rebound, one steal, and four turnovers in 21 minutes.
 Two games later, he scored 27 points with five rebounds, four assists, and one block.
-This was his highest scoring game with the Cavaliers.
+This was his highest-scoring game with the Cavaliers.
 Deng finished the season averaging 14.1 points and 2.5 assists.

 Miami Heat (2014–2016)

 On 15 July 2014, Deng signed with the Miami Heat.
-He had his best scoring game of the 2014–15 season on 20 January, when he scored 29 points against the Philadelphia 76ers.
+He had his best scoring game of the 2014–15 season on 20 January 2015, when he scored 29 points against the Philadelphia 76ers.
 Deng finished the season averaging 14 points and 5.2 rebounds per game.

 On 29 June 2015, Deng exercised his player option for the 2015–16 season.
-On 1 August 2015, Deng played for Team Africa at the 2015 NBA Africa exhibition game.
+On 1 August, Deng played for Team Africa at the 2015 NBA Africa exhibition game.
 In late November and early December 2015, Deng missed six games with a left hamstring strain.
 On 19 February 2016, he scored a season-high 30 points in a 115–111 win over the Atlanta Hawks.
 The Heat finished the regular season as the third seed in the Eastern Conference with a 48–34 record.
-In the first round of the playoffs, the Heat faced the sixth-seeded Charlotte Hornets, and in a Game 1 win on 17 April, Deng set a Heat playoff debut record with 31 points on 11-for-13 shooting.
+In the first round of the 2016 playoffs, the Heat faced the sixth-seeded Charlotte Hornets, and in a game 1 win on 17 April, Deng set a Heat playoff debut record with 31 points on 11-for-13 shooting.